jessy1092/react-semantify/README.md

 );
 ```

-And then you should include
+And then you should include `jQuery` and `semantic-ui` in your browser.
-- jQuery
-- semantic-ui
-in your browser.

 Use [cdnjs](https://cdnjs.com/libraries/semantic-ui) or [bower](http://bower.io/)